winitzki/scall/tutorial/programming_dhall.md

 ```

-To formulate the free pointed functor construction as a free $FM$-typeclass, we first need to rewrite the typeclass evidence type in the form `∀(a : Type) → P F a → F a` with some structure functor `P : (Type → Type) → Type → Type`.
+To formulate the free pointed functor construction as a free FM-typeclass, we first need to rewrite the typeclass evidence type in the form `∀(a : Type) → P F a → F a` with some structure functor `P : (Type → Type) → Type → Type`.
 Looking at the type signature of `pure`, we find that a suitable `P` is defined by:

 ```dhall